-First, we examine treatment effects for prior business owners versus non-prior business owners, using two retrospective questions on business ownership prior to treatment from the endline data.
+First, we examine treatment effects for prior business owners versus non-prior business owners, using two retrospective questions from the endline data on business ownership prior to treatment.
 24% of the sample owned a business prior to treatment.
 We find a strong first stage for this sub-group (Figure 7.a), and positive effects on several business outcomes and on total household income, and positive effects on trust in people and the extensive margin of household decision making.
-All told there are 7 or 9 positive treatment effects, depending on whether we use family-wise adjusted or unadjusted p-values.
-(Below and Table 8 focuses on adjusted p-values, but Figures 7-16 show both).
+All told there are 8 or 9 positive treatment effects, depending on whether we use adjusted critical levels.
+(Below and Table 8 focuses on adjusted critical values, but Figures 7-16 show both).
 The two (nearly) significant negative effects (on informal savings and asset purchases) are actually consistent with improvement in financial resiliency and risk management; as discussed above, we consider these potentially "good" outcomes from a policy perspective.

 The picture is less uniformly sanguine for the non-business owner sub-group (Figure 7.b), but still positive.
 This group also has a strong first stage.
 Effects on business outcomes are not significant, and several are statistically significantly lower than for business owners (Figure 7.c).
 However, this may simply be caused by the lower take-up rate for this subgroup.
-There is a nearly significant reduction in the likelihood of working in the last 30 days (adjusted p-value 0.11), and this treatment effect is significantly lower for non-business owners than business owners.
+There is a nearly significant reduction in the likelihood of working in the last 30 days, and this treatment effect is significantly lower for non-business owners than business owners.
 On the other hand, non-business owners in treatment areas have fewer asset sales for debt service, less depression, and more decision power.
 On balance, the results suggest that non-business owners use the loans to pay off more expensive debt, work less, and are happier for it.
 We cannot rule out some negative effects on this sub-group, but the pattern does not suggest clear welfare reductions.